 - One of seven hospitals nationwide to receive the Outstanding Achievement Award from the Commission on Cancer for five consecutive surveys, spanning a continuous 15 years.

-- Received full accreditation from the Commission on Cancer over six consecutive surveys, spanning a continuous 18 years.
+- One of seven hospitals nationwide to receive Three-Year Accreditation from the Commission on Cancer for six consecutive surveys, spanning a continuous 18 years.

 - Only hospital on Long Island to be designated a Comprehensive Stroke Center by both the Joint Commission and NYS DOH.

 - Only Verified Level 2 Trauma Center for both Adults and Pediatrics on the south shore of Long Island, as selected by the American College of Surgeons.